• Skip to primary navigation

 1. Prepare the pumpkin: Cook (steam or boil) peeled and seeded pumpkin until tender.
 Allow to cool then mash with a fork until smooth.

-2. Make the batter: Combine oat flour, all purpose or cake flour, baking powder, salt and spices in a mixing bowl.
-In a separate bowl or mixing jug, combine the mashed pumpkin, eggs, vegetable oil and brown sugar.
-Pour the wet ingredients into the dry and mix until just combined.
+2. Make the batter: Combine oat flour, all purpose or cake flour, baking powder, salt and spices in a large bowl.
+In a separate bowl or mixing jug, combine the pumpkin puree, eggs, vanilla, vegetable oil and brown sugar and whisk together.
+Pour the wet ingredients into the dry ingredients and stir until just combined.

-3. Bake the muffins: Line a 12-hole muffin pan with paper liners.
+3. Bake the muffins: Line a 12-hole muffin tin with paper liners.
 Spoon the batter into the prepared muffin pan.
 Combine sugar and cinnamon and sprinkle over the batter.
 Place in a preheated oven and allow to bake for 15-20 minutes until a skewer inserted comes out clean.
-Remove from the oven and allow to cool completely before serving.
+Remove from the oven and allow to cool completely on a wire rack before serving.

 Muffins in tray.